pytorch/torchtune/CONTRIBUTING.md

 Whenever running tests in torchtune, favor using the command line flags as much as possible (e.g. run `pytest tests -m integration_test` over `pytest tests/recipes`).
 This is because (a) the default behavior is to run unit tests only (so you will miss recipe tests without the flag), and (b) using the flags ensures pytest will automatically download any remote assets needed for your test run.

 Note that the above flags can be combined with other pytest flags, so e.g. `pytest tests -m integration_test -k 'test_loss'` will run only recipe tests matching the substring `test_loss`.

+It is important to note that outputs computed on MPS may differ from those on CUDA/CPU.
+As a result, some tests are skipped.
+Keep this in mind when adding new tests involving calculations.

 &nbsp;